dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 When you call new Employee(60000), the Employee(double) constructor calls the Employee(String, double) constructor.

-Using the this keyword in this manner is useful—you only need to write common construction code once.
+Using the this keyword in this manner is useful — you only need to write common construction code once.

 C++ Note: The this reference in Java is identical to the this pointer in C++.
 However, in C++ it is not possible for one constructor to call another.
 If you want to factor out common initialization code in C++, you must write a separate method.